OlianGR/OlianGR/README.md

 I work in frontend, backend, and cloud.

-In my free time, I enjoy going to the gym, surfing, reading, and watching TV.
+In my free time, I enjoy going to the gym, surfing, reading, and watching Netflix.

 Feel free to reach out if you have any projects in mind.